 WordPress users can download and install CloudFlare Plugin, Click Here

-After activating the plugin go to Settings>CloudFlare in your WordPress.
+After activating the plugin go to Settings > CloudFlare in your dashboard.
 The plugin will ask you to enter the following information –

-Hope you like our article, do share your valuable feedbacks and questions with us.
+Hope you liked CloudFlare, do share your valuable feedback and questions in the below comments section.